eddmash/powerorm/docs/source/form/form.rst

 Working with forms
 ##################

-Powerorm's form functionality can simplify and automate vast portions of this work, and can also do it more securely than most programmers would be able to do in code they wrote themselves.
+Powerform functionality can simplify and automate vast portions of this work, and can also do it more securely than most programmers would be able to do in code they wrote themselves.

 Powerform handle three distinct parts of the work involved in forms: